 Fasten the guards in a windy area

 If you live in a windy environment, you should invest in the guard fastener.
 Use all the materials provided for this based on the instructions.

 Carry out inspections

 Having gutter guards does not exclude you from cleaning your gutters at least twice a year.
 Regardless of how well these guards prevent debris from accessing your gutters, some of them will still find their way through.
-Inspect the guard once a while to ensure it is in order.
+Inspect the guard once in a while to ensure that proper gutter protection is in order.